lucasfriesen/golf-scraper/README.md

 # golf-scraper
 ## Web Scraper for Professional Golf Tournament Results

+### Dependencies: os, pandas, requests, bs4, time

-### Install the golf-scraper script, and the master function as follows:
+#### Install the golf-scraper script, and the master function as follows:

 ------------------------------------------------------------